 - 3. The Government has recently published a draft National Planning Policy Framework (NPPF), a document which seeks to radically condense the current suite of planning policy statements, guidance and circulars into a single streamlined document.
 It is intended to reflect the Government's top priority to promote sustainable economic growth and jobs and to increase the overall supply of housing.
 The Framework introduces a strong presumption in favour of sustainable development which will prevail where development plans are not up-to-date.
-The Framework also maintains the importance of the Green Belt and states that boundaries should only be altered in exceptional circumstances.
 The final NPPF is expected to be in place before the end of the year. - 4.
 The Localism Bill, due to be enacted later this year, introduces a series of planning reforms including the abolition of Regional Strategies, new neighbourhood plans, the community right to build and some changes to the Community Infrastructure Levy. - 5.
 An important element of the Localism Bill is the "duty to cooperate".
 The duty extends to local authorities and other service providers and is intended to ensure a joined-up approach to plan-making across administrative boundaries.
 In large part, the new duty is a response to the void left by the abolition of the regional and sub-regional tiers of the planning system, but it is also a recognition that key planning issues require a response that sometimes transcend administrative boundaries.
-The duty is likely to require a high level of cooperation on evidence gathering and plan-making between bodies on an ongoing basis through preparation of the plan. - 6.
+The duty is likely to require a high-level of cooperation on evidence gathering and plan-making between bodies on an ongoing basis through preparation of the plan. - 6.
 This duty will also be important to Central Bedfordshire because of the geography of the area.
 Large settlements and their centres of commercial activity lie outside of Central Bedfordshire but exert a strong influence on it.
 Any plan for Central Bedfordshire needs to recognise the influence of surrounding areas and the realities of the employment and housing markets.
 Close co-operation on issues such as employment land, retail, housing provision and transport infrastructure will therefore be important. - 7.
 Informal discussions have already taken place with many of the relevant parties.
 More formal arrangements, including Member discussions, will need to be put in place with the surrounding authorities, notably Bedford Borough Council, Milton Keynes Council and Luton Borough Council, building on existing or providing new joint working arrangements.